koonerts/algo/docs/algo-templates.md

       RETURN true

     FUNCTION Backtrack(start, current)
-      // If we've processed the entire string
+      // IF we've processed the entire string
       IF start equals length of s THEN
         Add a copy of current to result
         RETURN

-      // Try different ending positions for current substring FOR end FROM start TO length of s - 1 DO
+      // Try different ending positions FOR current substring FOR end FROM start TO length of s - 1 DO
-        // If substring is palindrome, add it and continue IF IsPalindrome(start, end) THEN
+        // IF substring is palindrome, add it and CONTINUE IF IsPalindrome(start, end) THEN
           // Add current palindrome substring to partition Add s[start:end+1] to current